Samaara-Das/Pinescript-Scripts/Strategies/AO_DIV_LC/README.md

 5. When the Kernel line changes its colour

 **Note about exits:**
-if tp & sl input is true but close condition is false, it will work for single trades (1 trade at a time) if close condition is true but sl & tp exit is false, it will work for single & multiple trades at a time (if you want multiple trades to be taken, change pyramiding to anything more than 0) if both are true, it will only work for single trades. the entries will be exited based on if the sl/tp or close condition gets triggered first
+1. If the TP & SL exit is checked but the close condition is unchecked, it will work for single trades (1 trade at a time).
+2. If the close condition is checked but the TP & SL exit is unchecked, it will work for single & multiple trades at a time (if you want multiple trades to be taken, change pyramiding to anything above 0)
+3. If both (TP & SL exit and the close condition) are checked, it will only work for single trades.
+The entries will be exited based on which exit gets triggered first.

 ## Its settings
 ![image](https://github.com/araamas/Pinescript-Scripts/assets/104917239/5906605b-3440-449f-9860-227ac460345d)